 Randy Johnson and Maddux are the only pitchers to have won Cy Young Awards in three consecutive seasons.
 Of the eight players in MLB history with three Cy Young Awards, seven are in the Hall of Fame (the eighth is Roger Clemens).
 If Santana had joined that club, it would have been much tougher for him to lose his opportunity so soon.

 Several players could have rounded out this list, but we'll highlight Nathan, the greatest reliever in club history and among the most decorated in the ranks of MLB closers.
-It's an uphill battle for relievers to earn induction to Cooperstown, as only eight are currently enshrined and Billy Wagner received around one-third of the votes as part of the 2020 ballot.
+It's an uphill battle for relievers to earn induction to Cooperstown, as only eight are currently enshrined and Billy Wagner received 46.4 percent of the votes on the 2021 ballot.
 With that said, Nathan actually has a reasonably strong case that could appeal to both traditionalists and analysts alike.

 Going down the list of relievers according to JAWS, a benchmark for Hall of Famers by position, Nathan actually ranks ahead of Hall of Famers Bruce Sutter, Trevor Hoffman and Rollie Fingers.
 Nathan's career 2.87 ERA also ranks favorably among that group, and his 377 saves across 16 seasons with the Giants, Twins, Rangers, Tigers and Cubs rank eighth in MLB history and encompass an elite span from 2004-09 during which he recorded at least 36 saves in six consecutive seasons (for the traditionalists) and posted a 237 ERA+ during that span (for the analysts).
 In comparison, Mariano Rivera had the same ERA+ during his best six-year stretch.